 The application process

-Applications for sponsorship commencing in the following academic year close in October or November in the year preceding the first year of tenure.
+Applications for sponsorship commencing in the following academic year close in October in the year preceding the first year of tenure.

 Applications must be accompanied by: